hashicorp/go-azure-sdk/docs/working-with-discriminators.md

 ## Working with Discriminated Types

-The Azure API makes use of Discriminated Types to allow a single API endpoint to provision multiple resources - which are modelled within the Swagger/OpenAPI Definitions as Discriminators.
+The Azure API does not makes use of Discriminated Types to allow a single API endpoint to provision multiple resources - which are modelled within the Swagger/OpenAPI Definitions as Discriminators.

 A field within the Json payload determines which Implementation should be deserialized on both in both the Client (Go SDK) and the Server (Azure API) - as such this field must always be set to a fixed value.